obokhove/FDnumerics2024/README.md

 ## Finite-difference exercise

-Vector-space-looping (sorry the u is a lamb and lambn in my code:
+Vector-space-looping (sorry the u and unew are lamb and lambn in my code):
 ```
 Sk[0,0] = ...  # For Dirichlet boundary
 Sk[0,1] = ...  # For Dirichlet boundary